sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Screenshot showing publish settings window.](./media/publish-settings-file-dialog.PNG "publish settings window")

 10. Verify that your app is published using the **Web Deploy** method.
-If so, accept the remaining settings and select **Publish**.
+Accept the remaining settings and select **Publish**.

     ![Screenshot showing Azure deployment.](./media/azure-deploy.png "Azure deploy")

 11. First, your application will build.
 Then, all relevant files will be copied and organized on the host such that all relevant assets are served to the client.

 12. Once the build completes, navigate to your app's link.
-All operations will work as expected.
+Test the web application.

     ![Screenshot showing The Northwind app deployed to Azure App Service.](./media/final-northwindapp.png "App deployed to Azure")